Edit on GitHub

 Templating

-Winter extends the Twig template language with a number of functions, tags, filters and variables.
-These extensions allow you to use the CMS features and access the page environment information inside your templates.
+Winter uses the Twig template language to provide markup for theme templates, such as those used for layouts, partials and individual pages.
+Winter also extends Twig with a number of functions, tags, filters and variables to allow you to use the CMS features and access the page environment information inside your templates.

 Variables